 The 16th-century riverside monastery of Pangri Zampa, now a monastic school, is the home of ancient Buddhist astrology in Bhutan.
 This makes it the perfect place to visit and receive a fortune reading for yourself, safe in the insightful hands of a resident Buddhist monk.
-While in their company, you'll be taught the meaning of both your name and year of birth in Bhutanese tradition, perhaps also hearing of past lives, family history and even what the future may hold to symbolise enlightenment while receiving br a refreshing cup of local chai. to symbolise enlightenment while receiving blessings from resident monks.
+While in their company, you'll be taught the meaning of both your name and year of birth in Bhutanese tradition, perhaps also hearing of past lives, family history and even what the future may hold.